project-unisonOS/unison-spec/README.md

 - Version compatibility between modules.

 Any module in the platform must conform to these contracts.
 CI will block merges if it does not.

+## Status
+Core contracts (active) — source of truth for schemas; keep in sync with service implementations.

+## Testing
+Validate changes by running JSON schema validators or contract checks in dependent services; formal test harness TBD.